 When you think of world-class advertising, what comes to mind?
 A clever or funny 30-second spot during the Super Bowl?
 How about a full-page spread in Vogue’s September issue?
 Or is it a sexy commercial starring the most sought-after celebrity in Hollywood?

 Times have changed, and so has the definition of effective advertising.
 When is the last time you even sat down and read a magazine cover to cover?
 And doesn’t everyone DVR their favorite shows now so that they can blow through the commercials, since they feel like an intrusion?
-And when you see a celebrity hawking a product, especially when it doesn’t seem like a natural fit, don’t you find yourself thinking more about why they need the extra cash than whether its something you want to buy?
+And when you see a celebrity hawking a product, especially when it doesn’t seem like a natural fit, don’t you find yourself thinking more about why they need the extra cash than if it’s something you want to buy?

 The old model of advertising is broken.
 Why?
 Because it’s too crowded out there.
 As Tony explains at Business Mastery: